taky-kongo/alx-low_level_programming/0x14-bit_manipulation/README.md

 	* where index is the index, starting from 0 of the bit you want to set
 	* Returns: 1 if it worked, or -1 if an error occurred

+5-flip_bits.c: Write a function that returns the number of bits you would need to flip to get from one number to another.

+	* Prototype: unsigned int flip_bits(unsigned long int n, unsigned long int m);
+	* You are not allowed to use the % or / operators